Home

 Essential oil safety for the whole family:

 1. Skin Test: Each person has unique body chemistry.
 Test the essential oil on the skin before use to check for sensitivity, redness or burning.
-This allows you to see how their body will respond.
-Always ask about allergies.
+This allows you to see how the body will respond.

 2. Testing the oil on the soles of the feet is the safest place.
-Test here for babies and children and for those with allergies.
+Test here for babies and children and for those with respiratory sensitivity.
 Another location is on the inside of the arm just above the elbow.
 10-15 minutes is usually sufficient.

 3. Always have vegetable or carrier oil within reach to dilute essential oils.
 Apply with a washcloth, cotton ball or square, to dilute and remove the oil.